 Any model will get the job done.
-Decide which special features (if any) matter to you and then make your decision.
+Decide which special features are in your best coffee machine.
 The Flexbrew is the least expensive but also the least advanced in style and performance.
 The Keurigs cost more and don’t do much to make the coffee-making experience itself that much different, aside from how many ounces of coffee you can choose to make.

 Gordon is seriously addicted to coffee.
 He also likes to write.
 Match made in heaven?
 Yes.
 After years of boring casual coffee drinkers to death with bean origin stories, he took to writing publicly here at 2Caffeinated.